 A Leading Educator in Computing

-The Bachelor of Science in Computing program provides students with a strong background
+Bachelor of Science in Computing (four concentrations)

 Cybersecurity and Modern Networks

 The cohort-based Cybersecurity and Modern Networks concentration focuses on secure software development, systems deployment, and network computing, including cloud, wireless, mobile, and sensor-based computing.
 Students apply for admission to the concentration after completing a designated set of foundation courses.
 We recommend it for students who pursue graduate work in cybersecurity.

 The Information Systems concentration focuses on business-oriented computing, including Enterprise Resource Planning and enterprise system implementation, configuration, and programming.
 Students select an emphasis in accountancy or management and explore the use of computer systems in business process definition and execution.
 We recommend it for students who pursue graduate work in information systems or business administration.

 The Information Technology concentration focuses on web development, computer security, database and system administration, and human-computer interaction.
 We recommend it for students who pursue graduate work in information technology.